 Additionally, the flexibility of long-term planning allows for future optimization of content as well.
 Content will remain searchable, even on older posts and articles.
 Therefore, by optimizing those articles and implementing scheduled changes in your long-term content plan, you keep a fresh, innovation vision for your school’s website and brand overall.

-Maximize Your Content Plan and Editorial Calendar
+Maximize Your Content with a Long-Term Plan

 Simply put, long-term content planning is proactive, calculated, and measurable.
 In order to help ensure your marketing campaign succeeds, a long-term content plan must be developed to help measure your results and ultimately, grow your school’s outreach.